 6 weeks - 8-30 hours of internship per week 10 weeks - 5-18 hours of internship per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.
-MEC ENG 198 Directed Group Studies for Advanced Undergraduates 1 - 4 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Group study of a selected topic or topics in Mechanical Engineering.
+Undergraduate Engineering Field Studies: Read Less [-] MEC ENG 198 Directed Group Studies for Advanced Undergraduates 1 - 4 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Group study of a selected topic or topics in Mechanical Engineering.
 Credit for 198 or 199 courses combined may not exceed 4 units in any single term.
 See College for other restrictions.
-Rules & Requirements Prerequisites: Upper division standing and good academic standing Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Directed Group Studies for Advanced Undergraduates: Read More [+] Rules & Requirements Prerequisites: Upper division standing and good academic standing Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 1-4 hours of directed group study per week Summer: 10 weeks - 1.5-6 hours of directed group study per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.
-MEC ENG 199 Supervised Independent Study 1 - 4 Units Terms offered: Fall 2017, Summer 2017 8 Week Session, Summer 2017 Second 6 Week Session Supervised independent study.
+Directed Group Studies for Advanced Undergraduates: Read Less [-] MEC ENG 199 Supervised Independent Study 1 - 4 Units Terms offered: Spring 2017, Summer 2016 8 Week Session, Spring 2016 Supervised independent study.
 Enrollment restrictions apply; see the introduction to Courses and Curricula section of this catalog.
-Rules & Requirements Prerequisites: Consent of instructor and major adviser Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Supervised Independent Study: Read More [+] Rules & Requirements Prerequisites: Consent of instructor and major adviser Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 1-4 hours of independent study per week Summer:

 6 weeks - 1-5 hours of independent study per week 8 weeks - 1-4 hours of independent study per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.
-MEC ENG C200 Design, Evaluate, and Scale Development Technologies 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 This required course for the Designated Emphasis in Development Engineering will include projects and case studies, many related to projects at UC Berkeley, such as those associated with the Development Impact Labs (DIL).
+Supervised Independent Study: Read Less [-] MEC ENG C200 Design, Evaluate, and Scale Development Technologies 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 This required course for the Designated Emphasis in Development Engineering will include projects and case studies, many related to projects at UC Berkeley, such as those associated with the Development Impact Labs (DIL).
 Student teams will work with preliminary data to define the problem.
 They will then collect and analyze interview and survey data from potential users and begin to design a solution.
 Students will explore how to use novel monitoring technologies and "big data" for product improvement and evaluation.
 The student teams will use the case studies (with improvements based on user feedback and data analysis) to develop a plan for scaling and evaluation with a rigorous controlled trial.
-Objectives Outcomes Course Objectives: Students will use multiple qualitative and quantitative methods to learn about user needs, to come up with new concepts and solutions, and to understand how new products and services achieve or fail to achieve their goals in a development setting.
+Design, Evaluate, and Scale Development Technologies: Read More [+] Objectives Outcomes Course Objectives: Students will use multiple qualitative and quantitative methods to learn about user needs, to come up with new concepts and solutions, and to understand how new products and services achieve or fail to achieve their goals in a development setting.
 Student Learning Outcomes: Students will be able to apply the skills to current challenges in development engineering Students will develop a set of skills that will allow them to flourish in a climate of complex problem solving and design challenges in development engineering Students will learn how to learn from users using qualitative and quantitative tools including surveys, interviews, new monitoring technologies, statistical analyses and experimental designs Students will learn to participate in and lead innovation and creativity in collaborative settings Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.